Updated: 7 days ago

 Weeks of planning, reconnaissance, analysis, organization, and training led to the elimination of a prolific bomb-maker along with his communication and supply network.
 Despite not taking PRIMROSE alive, the equipment and intelligence gathered at the site is likely to yield new leads to additional threats.
 Overall, the command elements, planners, team members, and the intelligence division believe this constitutes mission success.

 Elements utilized Zellowork as an iPhone and Android PTT for long-range communication.
 A full account of radio traffic from the event is available in the link below.
+To learn more about how Blackline utilizes Zello at our events, check out our blog post on Zello for Milsim Comms.

 As always Blackline thanks those individuals who put the mission first.
 Teams 14, 15, and 16 along with dedicated TOC personnel.